bpi/bhq_translation/conveyance.md

    "sanctuary_pk":"Sanctuary Park",
    "heatherton_rd":"Heatherton Rd."
 ```

 ## Sound recordings

+  You should familiarize yourself with the existing English version of the exercise on www.brainhq.com.
+Once in the web app you can switch locales in the Profile section.
+The current translations for True North include:

+  - English (female)
+  - Portuguese (female)
+  - Italian (male)
+  - Greek (female)
+  - French (female)
+  - German (male)

+  The voice can be male or female.
+The instructions are read out in a style that is typical of transit instructions that you might hear at a train terminal.

   A recording should be made for each transated value.
 The sound file name should match the key.
   E.g., "fisher_lib" must have a wav file called fisher_lib.wav.
   Further information on recording is [here](recording_instr.md).

+ ## Example instructions
+ [HERE](conveyanceExampleInstructions.csv) are examples of the instructions for each stage and for various difficulty levels.